Maxime-J/Maxime-J/README.md

-Full-stack web developer inclined towards analyzing, fixing, and optimizing code.\
+Code specialist focused on analysis, debugging, and optimization of web solutions.\
-Curious by nature, I explore beyond web tech to solve challenges.\
+Curious by nature, I explore beyond web tech to solve problems.\
 JS enthusiast anyway.